pixelatedseraph/pixelatedseraph/README.md

 so if you’ve read this far, stranger — thank you.
 perhaps, somewhere in this digital haze,
-you too may join me in this journey.
+you too may join me in this journey. :D

 — **mazeed**